apache/airflow/docs/scheduler.rst

     **Let’s Repeat That**, the scheduler runs your job one ``schedule_interval`` AFTER the start date, at the END of the period.

     You should refer :doc:`dag-run` for details on scheduling a DAG.

+If you want to use 'external trigger' to run future-dated execution dates, set run_future_exec_dates = True in config.